To what does redevelopment refer?

 Redevelopment options vary as much as brownfield types.
 Redevelopment opportunities depend on factors such as the type and extent of contamination, the land’s location and value, and the ability of the property owner, potential developer and municipality to agree on a vision for the site and receive the required provincial approvals.

 The ideal is for a brownfield site to be fully remediated and redeveloped with a permanent commercial, industrial or residential structure.
 Still, interim uses such as parks, parking lots and even solar farms can contribute to improving site’s aesthetics and enable some economic development in cases where full remediation may not be possible.
 For larger brownfields, some municipalities are pursuing opportunities to divide the site into sections in order to fully redevelop areas not affected by contamination while having interim uses on other areas to allow access for monitoring and remediation.
-See the section, What are municipalities doing to address brownfields? for more information.
+See the section, Brownfield Case Studies for more information.

 Redevelopment of a former gas station into a residential/commercial building in the City of Calgary